DonWachsmalstift/Diamond/logbooks/dayshift_3/dayshift_3.md

 - **#55419: reduction_Ni@La2O3CeO2" restarted at 11:21**
 - transformation of NiO to Ni ~ frame 45
 - 12:50: only at 500 °C
-- heat ramp adjusted for catalysis during frame 199, cooling to 350 °C with 10 K/min
+- heat ramp adjusted for catalysis during frame 199, cooling to 350 °C with 10 K/min (programmed to 300 °C because of offset of thermocouple)
 -

 ## ex-situ capillaries ##